Sensory Paint Bags for Babies, Toddlers, & Preschoolers

 - The “goal” is to push the beads to the edges of the bag — although they can play with it any way they want to!

-If your toddler loves these squish bags, check out these links to even more sensory toys:
+If your toddler loves these paint bags, check out these links to even more sensory toys: